YourListTeam/ServerSide/YourListApp/README.md

 #### Andriod Studio

-Android Studio is our reccomended IDE for working with Flutter.
+Android Studio is our recommended IDE for working with Flutter.
 Andriod Studio is also required for setting up and running an Andriod Emulator.
 The instructions for installing Andriod Studio can be found on the [Andriod Studio site](https://developer.android.com/studio).
-We would also reccomend installing the Flutter plug-in and Dart plug-in for Andriod Studio.
+We would also recommend installing the Flutter plug-in and Dart plug-in for Andriod Studio.

 #### Gradle

-We utilize Gradle for build automation for the our application.
+We utilize Gradle to build automation for our application.
 Instructions for installing Gradle on your OS can be found on the [offical Gradle website](https://gradle.org/install/).
 Verify Gradle is installed by running the following command.

 ```
 $ gradle --version